fabricadeprompt/Automacao_Marica_EN/docs/HARDWARE.md

 ## Enclosures

-The three electronic boxes (Water, Pump, Control) use the same standard: surface-mount 4x4 enclosure, IP66 electrical rating, 110x110x60mm.
+The three electronic boxes (Water, Pump, Control) use the same standard: **4x4 surface-mount CFTV-style junction box with electrical insulation**, white — a generic passage/junction box (electrical/telephone/data/CFTV), with a rubber sealing ring and a mounting channel external to the seal.
+IP66 electrical rating, 110x110x60mm.

+The Electrical box uses a different, non-generic enclosure: **WEG QDW02-18-FS** (part no. 11377386), a surface-mount distribution panel with a smoke-tinted acrylic front cover and plastic housing.
+Fits up to 18 single-pole DIN breakers (or 9 two-pole, or 6 three-pole).
+Rated 125A continuous, 500V insulation, 60Hz.
+Dimensions: 22 x 36.2 x 9.9cm.

 ## Remote console

-Outside the scope of this repository's firmware (own firmware, not included here).
+Firmware included in this repository (`main_cardputer.cpp`), alongside the other three boxes.

 | Component | Model |
 |---|---|